islamsalah2020/Python_Web_App/README.md

 ```

-5. if you want to change IP and port  `python manage.py runserver new_ip:port` and you need to add IP to settings.py ALLOWED_HOSTS=['']
+5. if you want to change IP and port  `python manage.py runserver new_private_ip:port` and you need to add Public IP to settings.py ALLOWED_HOSTS=['']
 6. run `python manage.py runserver`
 7. access your website: [localhost:8000](http://localhost:8000/)